Seed and Bean – a Rainbow of Delight

 Lime is the first flavour to hit the senses; a rich aroma of lime and chocolate emanates enticingly from the bar and when the chocolate touches your mouth, it is lime you can taste.
 It doesn’t take long though for the chocolate and spice to catch up and gradually your mouth fills with the warming power of chilli.
 I found the balance of both lime and chilli to be just right.
 Both were noticeable, but neither overwhelming and they worked in tandem with the smooth dark Dominican trinitario chocolate to give a particularly pleasurable experience.
 This chocolate is rich though and a couple of squares at any one time is enough to satisfy.

-Thanks to Seed & Bean for sending me some chocolate bars to try out.
+Thanks to Seed and Bean for sending me some chocolate bars to try out.
 I was not required to write a favourable review and as always, all opinions are my own.